Legal Services

 We provide one-on-one support to help youth navigate legal situations by providing legal information and community referrals.
 This can include information on your rights at work, how to refuse a rent increase, or how to apply for legal aid.
 Our staff team can provide short or long-term support depending on the situation.

-We facilitate interactive and educational workshops on the following topics:
+We facilitate interactive and educational workshops on topics such as:

 Workshops can be delivered virtually or in-person to groups of all ages.
 They are free for youth aged 12-25 and by donation for others.